M4dR0b/LabLab-Hackaton-GameTemplate/README.md

 //Have a nice conversation with T.A.N.I.A., a highly intelligent and helpful Teacher Assistant with Neural-based Intelligent Algorithms.

 //Please be mindful this are demo APIs with restrictions.
-To avoid exceptions, try not to make the requests to close in time to each others.
+To avoid exceptions, try not to make the requests too close to each others.

 //Please be mindfull if you try DALL-E, there's my API key in there, and I don't have many credits left :O